Janyah-Armstrongs/Cost-Optimized/README.md

 # Cost-Optimized Dev/Test Environment

 ## Overview
 This Terraform project provisions a cost-efficient AWS environment for development and testing.
-It automates the creation and management of EC2 instances, budget monitoring, and optional automatic stopping of dev instances after hours to save money.
+It automates the creation and management of EC2 instances, budget monitoring, and optional automatic stopping of test instances after hours to save money.

 ---